hongboooo/hongboooo.github.io/_pages/about.md

 Cognitive processes flow wherever it is cheaper to perform them, and the information representation modes are a way of changing creation and cognition.
 The creation space containing the physical world has distinct strengths, such as increasing sensorial stimuli, allowing tangible tests, and enhancing collaboration.
 I am interested in the intuitive and embodied creation method by combining AI and XR, exploring an intelligent, embodied, and generative creation space.

-<span style="color:grey">For example, I proposed a prototype method combining the physical world and Gen AI (TOCHI’23).
-I explored the best practice of combining various AR approaches with Gen AI in different design tasks through empirical research (CHI'25).
-Based on these theoretical guidelines, I utilized AR devices to implement embodied creation systems, such as Microsoft HoloLens (CSCW’25) and Apple Vision Pro (CHI’25).</span>
+<span style="color:grey">For example, I proposed a prototype method combining the physical world and Gen AI (<a href="https://doi.org/10.1145/3689433">TOCHI'23</a>).
+I explored the best practice of combining various AR approaches with Gen AI in different design tasks through empirical research (<a href="https://doi.org/10.1145/3706598.3713528">CHI'25</a>).
+Based on these theoretical guidelines, I utilized AR devices to implement embodied creation systems, such as Microsoft HoloLens (<a href="https://doi.org/10.1145/3710979">CSWCW'25</a>) and Apple Vision Pro (<a href="https://doi.org/10.1145/3706598.3713686">CHI'25</a>).</span>

 <div class="separate-section common-paragraph"></div>